peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 defined {{RFC6749}}, "Verifiable Presentation" defined in [@OpenID4VP].

 Digital Credential:
-: A set of one or more claims about a subject made by a Issuer.
+: A set of one or more claims about a subject made by an Issuer.
 Alternative names are "Verifiable Credential" or "Credential".

 Holder: